 You need to know who your market is!
 This means knowing those buying your product or making use of your service.

-You need this vital info since you will base your marketing strategy (including your digital marketing strategy), branding, and all your messages on this – therefore, make sure you have it right (and keep it updated!).
+You need this vital info since you will base your marketing strategy (including your digital marketing strategy), branding, and all your messages on this – make sure you have it right (and keep it updated!).

 James is a lawyer and shows potential for making a partner in only three years.
 He lives in New York in a studio apartment.
 It is small, but he likes to go out a lot.

 Also, he likes the movies, bars, and socializing with friends.
-We gave James a description that makes it easier for you to visualize him when you construct your messages.
+We gave James a description that makes it easier to visualize him when you construct your messages.
 You will be more personal and more story-driven.